kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 - Angle error = target angle − current pitch
 - Rate error = 0 − gyro rate

-The `AutoLQR` library takes a simplified system model and three tuning parameters, then automatically solves the Riccati equation to find the optimal K. This makes it far more robust than PID — especially when the system has lag and physical inertia like ours does.
+The `AutoLQR` library takes a simplified system model and three tuning parameters, then automatically solves the Riccati equation to find the optimal K. This makes it far more robust than PID.

 ### Tuning parameters